 He would also love a pet — a dog or a cat.
 “White cat,” he says.
 “Yellow or brown dog.”
 Our photographer pulls up pictures of dogs and cats on his phone to find out what kind of dog and what kind of cat.
 Rowan picks a cat with gray around his temples as his preferred cat, and a little Beagle as his preferred dog.
 When the screen goes dark, Rowan automatically fixes it — touching the screen with his finger.

 Rowan’s teachers say he is eager to learn and has an exceptionally good memory.
 But you don’t have to see Rowan’s report card to catch how sharp and quick-witted he is, containing his laughter in a close-lipped smile and posing with his finger pointed at the picture on the phone — as if to say, “Yep, this is my dog.”

 Rowan has some special needs, including congenital heart disease and abnormal curvature of his spine.
 When he first came into care, he was severely malnourished, and after receiving heart surgery in 2010, his doctors predicted he would live five years.
 Rowan is now going on eight years since his surgery, and you would never know that he has any sort of physical limitation.
 He is so full of life and energy and joy.
 Meeting this bright and funny boy, you just want him to have everything in life — the opportunity to excel at what he’s good at, to experience life outside an orphanage, and most of all, more than anything, to know the unparalleled happiness and sense of belonging that comes from having a family.

 Rowan should know the love of a family, as all kids deserve.
-Could you be the right family for Rowan?
+Could you or someone you know be the right family for Rowan?